 Behind logos, colors are the next element of your brand that is most recognized.
-When you think of Burger King, you know their red, yellow, and blue.
+When you think of Target, you know their logo is red.
 Starbucks?
 Green, of course.

 Provide the values of your colors, including the HEX, RBG, and CMYK values.
 If you have numerous colors in your palette, note the recommended color usage your brand should use.